What is a ureterocele?

 How are ureteroceles diagnosed?

-Duplications of kidney and/or ureters is generally diagnosed before birth.
-A routine ultrasound around week 20 of pregnancy often finds evidence of duplication.
-If there is evidence of duplication, a ureterocele, or hydronephrosis, additional serial ultrasounds are usually recommended to follow the fetal kidneys.
+A routine ultrasound around week 20 of pregnancy may find a ureterocele.
+If there is evidence of a ureterocele, or other urinary tract abnormality, additional ultrasounds are usually recommended to follow the urinary tract changes.
 A prenatal consultation with a pediatric urologist, who is a specialist in newborn kidney and urinary tract surgery can be arranged through the Fetal to Newborn Care Center.

 Another common test is the voiding cystourethrogram (VCUG), a procedure in which the child’s bladder is filled with a special fluid.
 As he or she urinates, the doctor can observe the urine flow and watch for reflux.